AaltoSciComp/python-for-scicomp/content/plotting-vega-altair.md

 - Being able to search for help
 - Being able to understand help request answers (not easy)

-:::{challenge} Exercise Customization-1: Adapting a gallery example **This is a great exercise which is very close to real life.**
+::::{exercise} Plotting-2: Adapting a gallery example **This is a great exercise which is very close to real life.**

 - Browse the [Vega-Altair example gallery](https://altair-viz.github.io/gallery/index.html).